 - Check your website’s abandonment rate, or the pages they last visit before exiting without purchasing.
 Find ways to improve these pages.

 - Determine how consumers are finding you, and how likely they are to purchase a product from you.

 Use this data to plan Cyber Monday holiday sales and more, with a focus on driving past customers back through your online shopping cart during the busy holiday shopping season.

 Prepare A Holiday Sales Calendar

 We’ve already mentioned that the holiday season during the last quarter of the year is not the only holiday season worth planning for.
-It also might make sense to think about other popular and widely-celebrated holidays throughout the year, such as Easter, Quebec/Canada Day and Labor Day.
-There are other special dates that don’t necessarily result in time off work and school, but are still celebrated nonetheless: back to school, Mother’s/Father’s Day, and Valentine’s Day.
+It also might make sense to think about other popular and widely-celebrated holidays throughout the year, such as Easter, Thanksgiving or Labor Day.
+There are other special dates that don’t necessarily result in time off work and school but are still celebrated nonetheless: back to school, Mother’s/Father’s Day, and Valentine’s Day.

 Start your holiday sales planning by first taking note of important dates of celebration (and spending) during the year.
 While planning, consider what is being celebrated and make an effort to match a relevant promotion with the holiday.
 Ultimately, the holidays you choose to participate in will be a function of your specific business and the customers in your target market.

 Regardless of what holidays you choose to participate in, some of the biggest for e-commerce brands are Black Friday and Cyber Monday.
 If you create promotions for only one or two “holidays” during the year, make sure they involve at least one of these two options.

 It’s easy to get lost in the craziness of the holiday sales season, but don’t neglect the all-important customer experience.
 Consider the demands of your consumers and scale your customer service demands during the holidays.

 Providing the best customer experience means preparation in terms of: